Patricia McLinn

 Patricia McLinn (born in Illinois) is the author of more than 40 novels in the genres of romance, women's fiction and mystery fiction.

 Biography

 Patricia McLinn attended Northwestern University, where she obtained her BA in English Composition in only three years.
-She continued at Northwestern, obtaining her Masters in Journalism in her fourth year.
+She continued at Northwestern, obtaining her Masters's in Journalism in her fourth year.

 McLinn began her journalism career as a sports writer for the Rockford Register Star (Illinois).
-She went on to become the assistant sports editor at the Charlotte Observer (North Carolina) before moving on to The Washington Post.
+She went on to become the assistant sports editor at The Charlotte Observer (North Carolina) before moving on to The Washington Post.
 In more than 20 years at the Washington Post, she was copy chief for the sports department and an editor for the news service, among other positions.

 McLinn began seriously writing as a break from chipping away at layer upon layer of wallpaper in a home improvement frenzy.
 According to McLinn, she began pursuing publication after hearing a talk by a writer who introduced her to the Washington, D.C.
 Chapter of Romance Writers of America.